achieve-dream1221/yap/README.md

 yap 303A:1001
 ```

-Try to connect to found USB device with VID 303A and PID 1001 and Serial Number 123456 with 9600 baudrate:
+Try to connect to found USB device with VID 303A and PID 1001 and Serial Number 123456 at 9600 baudrate:

 ```
 yap 303A:1001:123456 9600